mblaney/holster/README.md

 either [Node.js](https://nodejs.org) or the browser.

-It is a port of [GunDB](https://gun.eco), following [Porting Gun](https://github.com/gundb/port) and is firstly a Node.js implementation which then uses [webpack](https://webpack.js.org) to build browser versions.
+It is a port of [GunDB](https://gun.eco), following [Porting Gun](https://github.com/gundb/port) and is implemented as JavaScript modules so that it can run in any environment.
+A build version of Holster is also provided using [esbuild](https://esbuild.github.io), to run in production.

 Check out the [Github Wiki](https://github.com/mblaney/holster/wiki) for how to get started using the API, and for more information.

 ### Quick Start

-- Clone this repo and then run the server with `node src/index.js`.
+- Clone this repo and run `npm install`.
+- Run the server with `node src/index.js`.
-- Open `file:///install-path/examples/index.html` in the browser.
+- Open `http://localhost:3000/examples/index.html` in the browser.
 - You will then also have access to the Holster API via the `holster` object in the console.